 That's part of how we can help.
 According to someone's situation, we can explain the options and explore which ones might prove most helpful.

-Does a person have to be an Evergreen member to contact the Resource Office?
+Does a person have to be a member of Evergreen commons to contact the Resource Office?

-No, everything that Care Services provides is available to the public.
+No, it is available to the general public.
 We like to think of this office as a one-stop shop for the entire community.

 Such an open-door policy must make for a busy office!

 Yes, indeed.
 We try to know answers to the widest possible range of questions about issues affecting older adults.
 Many inquiries come from family members who have concerns about a loved one.
 If we don't know an answer, we do our best to find it out.